MichielsenM/mesa-summer-school-2023/docs/Maxilab.md

       end module other_D_mix
 </pre></p></div>

-As you can see, the <code>other_d_mix.f90</code> file itself contains some information on what we need to do to include the <code>other_d_mix</code> hook in our <code>MESA</code> runs, but it doesn't actually tell use which parameter we need to modify using the other hook to change the mixing profile.
+As you can see, the <code>other_d_mix.f90</code> file itself contains some information on what we need to do to include the <code>other_d_mix</code> hook in our <code>MESA</code> runs, but it doesn't actually tell us which parameter we need to modify using the other hook to change the mixing profile.
 We will get back to this parameter later and focus now on including the <code>other_d_mix</code> hook.<br>

 <task><details>
 <summary>Task 2</summary><p>